cfenollosa/os-tutorial/08-32bit-print/README.md

 **Goal: Print on the screen when on 32-bit protected mode**

-32-bit mode allows us to use 32 bit registers and memory addressing , protected memory, virtual memory and other advangades, but we will lose BIOS interrupts and we'll need to code the GDT (more on this later)
+32-bit mode allows us to use 32 bit registers and memory addressing, protected memory, virtual memory and other advangades, but we will lose BIOS interrupts and we'll need to code the GDT (more on this later)

 In this lesson we will write a print string routine by directly manipulating